Frequently Asked Questions

 What is the Recessed Ambi Safety cut?/Do I need this cut?

 The recessed ambi cut is a notch cut into the back side of the right grip panel.
 It leaves clearance for an ambi safety leg some 1911's have which sits under the grip.
 If you take off your stock grips and the back sides (that sit flush against the gun) are completely smooth then you do not need this cut.
 If you do need this cut we will add it for no additional cost.
-Just reply to your order confirmation email and request the ambi cut.
+Just put "ambi cut" in the SPECIAL INSTRUCTIONS FOR SELLER box when you checkout.

 What are the most common fitment issues I may encounter when installing an after market compensator?